nexusformat/definitions/manual/source/design.rst

     Multidimensional arrays and scalars representing the actual data to be stored

 :ref:`Design-Attributes`
-    Attributes containing additional metadata can be assigned to groups, fields, or :ref:`Design-FileAttributes`.
+    Attributes containing additional metadata can be assigned to groups, fields, or :ref:`files <Design-FileAttributes>`.

 :ref:`Design-Links`
     Elements which point to data stored in another place in the file hierarchy